 While the owl exists for themselves, they have meaning to us as human beings on multiple levels.
 They are fellow species with whom we share our existence on this planet, and they have held symbolic meaning to humans around the world for centuries.

 Owl meanings and symbolism vary by culture, geography, and period in history.
 The following are some examples.

 The Greek Goddess Athena, who was the virgin goddess of wisdom, was always accompanied by a small owl.
 Even Minerva, who was Athena’s later incarnation in Roman mythology, was accompanied by an owl.
 This small companion was referred to as the Owl of Athena or the Owl of Minerva.
 The owl came to be known as an important messenger for Athena, expanding her wisdom and warning her of changes to come.

-Owl meaning in ancient Greece has carried over to the modern western world, as owls symbolize knowledge and wisdom to modern humans.
+Owl meaning in ancient Greece has carried over to the modern western world, just as the owl symbolizes knowledge and wisdom to modern humans.

 In fact, Athena was so impressed by the great eyes and solemn appearance of the owl that she banished the mischievous crow and the owl became her favorite bird.